Biology test “Natural communities. Test work “Natural communities Test natural communities of the native land

 lichens

-Seaweed - Ancient group of lower single-cellular and multicellular plants containing chlorophyll and producing organic substances in the process of photosynthesis.
-Algae appeared on Earth and protein - approximately 2.5 billion years ago.
+Seaweed- the oldest group of lower unicellular and multicellular plants containing chlorophyll and producing organic substances during photosynthesis.
+Algae appeared on Earth in the Proterozoic - approximately 2.5 billion years ago.

-a) complex unity of living and inanimate nature;
+a) the complex unity of living and inanimate nature;

 d) trees, shrubs, mushrooms, herbs.

-3. What natural community is we talking about?
+3. What natural community are we talking about?

-Shrubs and herbaceous plants grow here, many animals dwell.
-There are fungi here.
+Shrubs and herbaceous plants grow here, and many animals live here.
+There are also mushrooms here.

-Wonderful grass carpet spread around.
-Butterfly silently flutter on the flowers, bees and bumblebees.
+A wonderful carpet of herbs spread around.
+Butterflies flutter silently over the flowers, bees and bumblebees hum.

-This is an amazing house populated by numerous tenants who have adapted to life in water or in water.
+This is an amazing house, inhabited by numerous residents who have adapted to life in or near the water.

 4. The main plants of the forest.

-a) power circuit; b) cycle of water in nature; c) cycle of substances.
+a) power circuit; b) the water cycle in nature; c) cycle of substances.

-9. Chief participant of the cycle of substances?
+9. The main participant in the cycle of substances?

 a) mushrooms; b) animals; c) bacteria; d) plants.

-10. Assistant bacteria in the cycle of substances.
+10. Helps bacteria in the circulation of substances.

 a) moles; b) mushrooms; c) leeches; d) beetles.